 The cheese was so creamy and flavoursome.

-We were then served a palate cleansing carrot ice cream with licorice and yoghurt.
+We were then served a palate cleansing carrot ice cream with liquorice and yoghurt.
 It was so refreshing.

 The final dish of the evening was dessert and I’m happy to say it was spectacularly yummy.
 It was a large Géant chocolate truffle with a salted caramel soil and the filling of creamy gooey chocolate.

-As we’ve said before, Sage dining rooms is one of our favourite Canberra restaurants.
+As we’ve said before, Sage dining rooms is a favourite Canberra restaurant.
 The Good France dinner was fabulous.
-The service was attentive, friendly and knowledgable.
+The service was attentive, friendly and knowledgeable.
 If you get the opportunity to try it, do it.
 Apart from the Good France Dinner, I’d highly recommend dining at Sage dining rooms at any time.
 Go for the degustation menu if you can, it’s so worth it.